fleetdm/fleet/handbook/company/communications.md

 - **Equipment retention and replacement:** Older equipment results in lost productivity of Fleeties and should be considered for replacement.
 Replacement candidates are computers that are no longer under an AppleCare+ Protection Plan (or another warranty plan), are >3 years from the [discontinued date](https://everymac.com/systems/apple/macbook_pro/index-macbookpro.html#specs), or when the "Battery condition" status in Fleet is less than "Normal".
 The old equipment should be evaluated for return or retention as a test environment.

 > If your Apple device is less than 3 years old, has normal battery condition, but is experiencing operating difficulties, you should first contact Apple support and troubleshoot performance issues before requesting a new device.

+### Requesting IT support
+If you are in need of IT support to assist with a software or hardware issue, [open an IT support request](https://github.com/fleetdm/confidential/issues/new?assignees=%40spokanemac&labels=%3Ahelp-it&projects=&template=request-it-support.md&title=%F0%9F%92%BB+Request+IT+support).
+A Fleet IT team member will attempt to correct your issue remotely using Fleet, and will notify you if any action is needed on your part.

 ## Writing
 Learn how to communicate as Fleet with guidelines for tone of voice, our approach, grammar and mechanics, and more.